-Yields across 48 suburbs in Austin (Travis County) range from 7.5% in Del Valle/Airport (78719) down to well under the city median of 4.1% in the premium inner neighborhoods.
-That spread is wider than the gap between short-term rental and long-term rental at the city level, which means WHERE you buy matters more than HOW you rent it out.
+Yields across 48 suburbs in Austin (Travis County) range from 7.5% in Del Valle/Airport (78719) down to well under the city median of 3.9% in the premium inner neighborhoods.
+That spread is wider than the gap between short-term rental and long-term rental at the city level, which means where you buy matters more than how you rent it out.
 Austin's price-to-rent divergence is severe: sale prices climb into seven figures near downtown, but rents do not scale at the same rate, leaving investors in east-side and outer suburbs with the strongest income returns.
 This ranking shows which suburbs lead on gross yield and explains why the pattern exists.

 Del Valle/Airport (78719) Leads at 7.5%, Beating the City Median by Over 3 Points